nautobot/nautobot/docs/additional-features/napalm.md

 # NAPALM

-NetBox supports integration with the [NAPALM automation](https://napalm-automation.net/) library.
-NAPALM allows NetBox to serve a proxy for operational data, fetching live data from network devices and returning it to a requester via its REST API.
-Note that NetBox does not store any NAPALM data locally.
+Nautobot supports integration with the [NAPALM automation](https://napalm-automation.net/) library.
+NAPALM allows Nautobot to serve a proxy for operational data, fetching live data from network devices and returning it to a requester via its REST API.
+Note that Nautobot does not store any NAPALM data locally.

 !!! note
     To enable this integration, the NAPALM library must be installed.
-See [installation steps](../../installation/3-netbox/#napalm) for more information.
+See [installation steps](../../installation/3-nautobot/#napalm) for more information.

 Below is an example REST API request and response: